 The calculator on this page a) takes into account the payor’s full Social Security age, which can affect the duration of alimony, b) requires no math on your part, and c) determines who the “payor” and “recipient” are instead of asking you to determine this on your own.

-This calculator uses the percentages from the 2011 Alimony Reform Act to determine maximum alimony amounts.
-For divorces completed after January 1, 2019, some judges may be using modified percentages because alimony lost its federal tax deductibility for such cases.
+This calculator uses the percentages (30%-35%) from the 2011 Alimony Reform Act to determine maximum alimony amounts but it also shows what alimony would be using a 23% to 28% range.
+For divorces completed after January 1, 2019, some judges may be using these lower percentages because alimony lost its federal tax deductibility for such cases.
 The Massachusetts Bar Association has recommended that 2019 cases onward should use 23%-28% of the difference in incomes as the high end for alimony rather than 30%-35%” of the difference, as specified in the 2011 Alimony Reform Act.